-The next Charter Review Commission begins in June 2015, and members will serve through the day following the general election in 2018.
-Each of Broward County’s nine Commissioners will make two appointments per district, and there will be one at-large appointment.
-Applications for appointments to the Charter Review Commission will be accepted through May 15, 2015.
-Nominations will be confirmed at the June 2, 2015 meeting of the Board of County Commissioners, and appointments will be voted on by ballot.
+Broward County’s next Charter Review Commission (CRC) began in August 2015.
+The Charter Review Commission is comprised of 19 members; each of Broward County's nine Commissioners will make two appointments per district, and there will be one at-large appointment.
+Nominations were confirmed at the June 2, 2015 meeting of the Board of County Commissioners.

 Members will serve through the day following the general election in 2018.
 Press release